 Long-term direct sunlight will permanently fade the dyes used in your Oriental rug.
 If direct sunlight cannot be helped, rotate your rug frequently or consider a window tint or shades to limit the amount of direct sunlight that your rug receives.
 Sunlight is most damaging when air humidity is low.
-In Texas, because our humidity is relatively high, the most damaging times for rugs that are in areas that receive direct sunlight is in early spring and early winter.
+In Texas, because our humidity is relatively high, the most damaging time of year for rugs that are in areas that receive direct sunlight is in early spring and early winter.
 Simply remember to regularly rotate those rugs in heavy sunlight areas to prevent permanent damage.

-At Behnam Rugs, we simply cannot say enough about the crucial need for proper rug pads, rug padding under all of your handmade rugs, whether they lay upon hard surfaces or on carpeting.
+At Behnam Rugs, we simply cannot say enough about the crucial need for proper rug pads.
+Rug padding should be under all of your handmade rugs, whether they lay upon hard surfaces or on carpeting.
 First and foremost, proper padding will prevent the rug from slipping, which can easily result in injury.
 For your own sake, it is safer to take this precaution.
 Additionally, proper rug pads will add many years of life to your rug by eliminating those waves and wrinkles that in time will turn into tears and splits.
 Each floor requires a different rug pad.
 At Behnam Rugs we can show you the different rug pads that goes with different floor types.

 Over the years, we have used and evaluated dozens of different rug padding materials.
-We can assure our customers we carry the best padding for their needs.
+We can assure our customers that we carry the best padding for their needs.
 The cost is nominal and your rugs will thank you.
 For information on rug padding installation, take a look at our rug installation services or call us for more information.

 Vacuuming and Sweeping